-Tea itself can be good for you in moderation, however, adding sugar can increase your sugar intake considerably, especially if you go beyond a cup of breakfast tea in the morning.
+Tea itself is good for you in moderation, but adding sugar can increase your sugar intake considerably.
 Reducing sugar in your tea or coffee slowly, to enable you to adapt the change in sweetness can make the transition easier – for example, try half a spoon less for a week and see how you get on, then if you feel this is acceptable, reduce further.

 Lastly, just as with salt, be aware of hidden sugars in the foods you eat.
 There are a number of dairy products, smoothies, dressings, condiments and processed foods that have much more sugar in them than you may think.
-It is crucial to read labels to ensure foods are as healthy as they seem and that there are no hidden sugars lurking in the item.
+It is crucial to read labels to ensure foods are healthy and that there are no hidden sugars lurking in them.

 Tip: Consider replacing sugar with cinnamon.
-Cinnamon has proven to be somewhat of a super spice in recent times, offering health benefits including an ability to suppress appetite and speed up metabolism.
-Scientific research has even found it to lower blood glucose in people with diabetes.
+Cinnamon is a super spice, offering health benefits including an ability to suppress appetite and speed up metabolism.
+Scientific research has found it lowers blood glucose in people with diabetes.
 Better still, cinnamon can fulfil a sugar craving thanks to its sweet flavour.This natural sugar substitute also has the power to regulate (and reduce) blood sugar levels, making it particularly helpful for those who have diabetes.
 Try it sprinkled over porridge, cereal, coffee or hot chocolate.

-Blueberries, spinach, tomatoes, kale and legumes such as chickpeas are readily available at most supermarkets and are some of the best superfoods for your system.
+Blueberries, spinach, tomatoes, kale and legumes such as chickpeas are readily available at most supermarkets and are some of the best superfoods.

 Blueberries are high in antioxidants that can help destroy damaging free radicals and are an excellent topper for yogurt, porridge or oats.
 Spinach is full of iron, vitamin C, minerals, phytochemicals (plant compounds) and antioxidants that can protect eyesight.